webflo/drupal-swiftmailer/README.txt

 After the module has been configured with the Swift Mailer library you are advised to make sure that the Swift Mailer library sends e-mails using the right transport option.
-You can choose between SMTP, sendmail (or any other locally installed MTA) and PHP's mail() functidocson.
+You can choose between SMTP, sendmail (or any other locally installed MTA) and PHP's mail() function.
 Please observe the various configuration options which are available for each of the transport options.

 You also have the chance to decide whether e-mail messages should be sent as plain